ilyaslanang/capstone_project/README.md

 since we are working on airflow, we need to ingest the dataset from local.
 So we moved them into dags folder.

 # Ingestion
 * first, make the environment:
 `python -m venv venv`

-### Information for connention
+### Information for connection
 * postgres connection:
 `
  host    : localhost
   port    : 5432